 The Companies ensure that they work with suppliers that meet the AXA standards with respect to ethics and corporate responsibility through a clearly documented process for supplier selection and contracting.

 In accordance with such process, the Companies’ standard contractual terms with suppliers include specific reference to AXA’s corporate responsibility requirements, and suppliers are required to provide a formal commitment to uphold the core standards of the UN GC by signing AXA’s “Corporate Responsibility clause”.
 Notably, the suppliers agree to refrain from using, or accepting that their own suppliers and sub-contractors make use of, child labour (under 15 years old) or forced labour.

-In addition, AXA PPP’s procurement teams seek to prevent or mitigate adverse human rights impact of certain of their suppliers by the use of an independent third party to assess a number of corporate responsibility topics, including child and forced labour.
-This process enables AXA PPP to detect the supply chain corporate responsibility risks in respect of those suppliers.
-AXA UK plc’s procurement team also provide access to training and materials in support of the assessment process.
+In addition, AXA Health’s procurement teams seek to prevent or mitigate adverse human rights impact of certain of their suppliers using an independent third party to assess a number of corporate responsibility topics, including child and forced labour.
+This process assists AXA Health to detect the supply chain corporate responsibility risks in respect of those suppliers.
+AXA UK plc’s procurement team can provide access to training and materials in support of the assessment process.

-The Board of Directors of AXA PPP Healthcare Limited approved this statement on 16 June 2020 which constitutes the Companies’ joint slavery and human trafficking statement for the financial year ending 2019.
+The Board of Directors of AXA PPP Healthcare Limited approved this statement on 21 June 2023, which constitutes the company’s slavery and human trafficking statement for the financial year ending 2022.